Education in LadakhOperation New HopeVillage education committeesTeachers trainingNew textbooksOther initiatives

-One of the main reasons for the failure of the education system in Ladakh was the lack of involvement of the families and village communities in schools and the support of teachers.
-The education system was in disarray, and parents, who didn't know they had the right to step in and demand proper functioning of the schools or contribute their own efforts, had given up hope in government schools.
+One of the root reasons for the failure of the education system in Ladakh was the lack of involvement of the families and village communities.
+Parents, who didn't know they had the right to step in and demand proper functioning of the schools or contribute their own efforts, were giving up hope in government schools.
 Under ONH we mobilised villagers to create VECs to raise a sense of community ownership of the government schools and to insure accountability.
-This has been one of the most important and effective components of ONH.
+This was one of the most important and effective components of ONH.

 Brainstorming and discussions to solve education system problems

 As many VEC members are illiterate, we used graphic illustrations.

 Another campaign strategy was Village Education Festivals, with films about education made by our media section, and quiz and prizes, songs and dances.

 The VECs became very active in raising their own funds for their schools.
 In 1998, at the inauguration of SECMOL campus in Phey, H. H. the Dalai Lama made a special contribution of Rs.
 150,000 to SECMOL for educational work.
 We leveraged this money by sharing it with each VEC, as precious seed money to inspire villagers to step forward with contributions to their own VECs.

 Under ONH, SECMOL trained over 700 teachers and education officials and administrators, in 10-day intensive residential courses.
 Eventually, ONH training was taken over by the Education Department and the District Institute of Educational Training (DIET).
 They now provide training every year during the winter vacation, to hundreds of in-service teachers.
 Now in any case, similar training in child-friendly methods, is required under the Sarva Shiksha Abhiyan (SSA) programme.